Vutjiya/cs-571-project/Process Book/process_book_milestone.md

 ![Current design of claim #2](./images/page_2.png) Sketch of posible future design
-![Possible design for claim #2](./images/possible_design.png) Having the text and charts be aligned horizontally may imporve readability and visual appeal.
+![Possible design for claim #2](./images/possible_design.png) Having the text and charts be aligned horizontally may improve readability and visual appeal.

 - Implementation:
   - We consider our site as a whole to function as our larger visualization, which is then broken into smaller parts where we can explore the data through charts and graphs.
 The interactivity feature of our site allows the user to switch between topics.
 As mentioned above, this is our alternative to scrollytelling for the whole project.
 It gives the user some interactivity and allows them to move through the project without sacrificing overall visual appeal and usability.
 In the second half of the project, we plan to add more interactive elements within the smaller individual visualizations.
 We haven’t finalized these ideas yet, but they may come in the form of an interactive choropleth of the United States.
 - Evaluation:
   - At this point in the project our main focus was on getting the site up and running, and then in the second half focusing on the data exploration and finalizing the visualizations.
 We will have more to say in this area towards the end of the project.